-Christmas Tree Brownies is an easy homemade brownie recipe that’s a merry holiday treat that’s fun for kids to make and eat.
-Simply cut brownies into triangles and decorate with a homemade buttercream frosting, candy canes, candy, sprinkles and edible glitter!
-Our Christmas brownies recipe makes the holidays even more fun and festive!
+Christmas Tree Brownies is an easy homemade brownie recipe that’s a merry holiday treat.
+Both fun for kids to make and eat, our Christmas brownies recipe makes the holidays even more fun and festive!

 An easy homemade buttercream frosting is tinted green.
 Pipe the frosting on as garland or frost the entire tree, the choice is yours.
 My local dollar store always has lots of candy choices to make your trees colorful and fun.

 Kids will love decorating their own brownie Christmas tree with their favorite candies.
 Your dessert table will be merry and cheerful with a platter of Christmas brownies all dressed up as holiday trees!

 - No time to bake?
 Use store bought brownies from the bakery

 - Add peppermint extract to the brownie batter for a chocolate peppermint flavor

 I make commissions for purchases made through links in this post.

 Ingredients you will need to make this recipe

 - granulated sugar

 - vanilla extract